microsoft/WhatTheHack/007-AzureMonitoring/Coach/Solution-01.md

 ![Configuring a Build in HammerDB](../Images/01-12-HammerDB-settings.png)

-- Double click on Build and Click Yes to kick of a load test.
+- Double click on Build.
+Click Yes to kick off a load test.

 ![Starting the build](https://github.com/msghaleb/AzureMonitorHackathon/raw/master/images/image20.png)

 When the test is running it should look like the screenshot below:
 >**TIP:** If you would like to run a second test you **must** first delete the database you created and recreate it.
 HammerDB will not run a test against a database that has data in it.
-When you run a test is fills the database with a bunch of sample data.
+When you run a test it fills the database with a bunch of sample data.

 ![Monitoring the build run](https://github.com/msghaleb/AzureMonitorHackathon/raw/master/images/image21.png)